 The crossing for the Eidart is a bit further along over a metal bridge that spans a magnificent waterfall.
-You have a walk quite a way to from Kinguissie or Braemar to see this and I had an exclusive viewing that morning.
+You have a walk quite a way from Kingussie or Braemar to see this and I had an exclusive viewing that morning.

 After crossing the waterfall, I left the track and headed down to the head of the Feshie, just as it turns southeast in a tight Oxbow.
 I wanted to stand there and endured a stretch of heather and tussock walking to reach the spot.
 I mentioned this little adventure to Mike Knipe in the Park Hotel at the end of the Challenge over a pint of Guinness and he said he’d done the same thing.

 Once there, I set out to rejoin the track angling back to it on a northeasterly bearing and promptly headed into the peat bog at the end of Geldie Burn.
 The bogs in Scotland are largely the Sphagnum moss variety which retains vast quantities of water, even over high angle terrain, making hillwalking in Scotland extra challenging.